dhansel/VDM1/README.md

 Once the physical connection is established, enter the configuration menu on the Altair Simulator, go into the VDM-1 sub-menu and change the "Map to interface" setting to "USB Native Port".

-Now proceed to the **Using the VDM-1** section below.

 ## Using the VDM-1

+As an initial test for the communication between Altair and VDM-1 you can start the CUTER for VDM-1 monitor software that is included in the Altair Simulator:

+* Make sure the VDM-1 is connected and the Altair Simulator is configured as described above
+* Set the SW7-0 switches to 00010000 (if you also have the Dazzler emulation enabled in the Simulator software then use 00011010).
+* Push AUX1 down
+* You should now see an empty screen with a ">" prompt at the top.
+For the software emulator, typing into the VDM-1 window should show the typed characters.
+Similarly, for the hardware emulator, typing on a keyboard connected to the VDM-1 should should show the typed characters.

-See [here](/programs) for information on how to load and run some VDM-1 software on the Altair.
+If that works, see [here](/programs) for information on how to load and run some VDM-1 software on the Altair.